 Annual Filing Report

-Annual filing return consists of information and documents that include the Balance Sheet of the Company, Profit & Loss Account, Compliance Certificate, Registered Office Address, Register of Member, Shares and Debentures details, Debt details and information about the Management of the Company.
-The annual return would also disclose the shareholding structure of the Company, changes in Directorship and details of transfers of securities.
+Annual filing return consists of information and documents that include the Balance Sheet of the Company, Profit & Loss Account, Compliance Certificate, Registered Office Address, Register of Members, Shares and Debentures details, Debt details, and information about the Management of the Company.
+The annual return would also disclose the shareholding structure of the Company, changes in Directorship, and details of transfers of securities.

-Filing status is a very important factor for determination of taxable income.
+Filing status is a very important factor in the determination of taxable income.
 It’s a category that defines the type of tax return form any individual will be using.
-Filing status is primarily based on family and marital status of an individual.
+Filing status is primarily based on the family and marital status of an individual.

-Annual filing requirements for a private limited company India states that all the companies doing any business in India are supposed to file particular documents with the government authorities in accordance with the Companies Act of 2013 and various other laws that are applicable.
-The annual filing needs to be done timely and a company may also have to file Income Tax return,if applicable.
-As part of Annual Filing ,companies including subsidiaries of foreign companies,joint ventures and others under the Companies Act are required to file documents that follow along with e-forms with the Registrar of Companies :
+Annual filing requirements for a private limited company in India state that all the companies doing any business in India are supposed to file particular documents with the government authorities by the Companies Act of 2013 and various other laws that are applicable.
+The annual filing needs to be done timely and a company may also have to file an Income Tax return, if applicable.
+As part of Annual Filing, companies including subsidiaries of foreign companies, joint ventures, and others under the Companies Act are required to file documents that follow along with e-forms with the Registrar of Companies :

 - Balance-Sheet Form 23AC to be filed by all companies